AT&T Inc. [T] – How low can NYSE:T go? A return to Fundamental Analysis

 Fundamental Analysis of AT&T Inc. [T]

 Similarly, this company’s Receivables Turnover is 7.16 and its Total Asset Turnover is 0.33.
-This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.80.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.75 and its Current Ratio is 0.79.
+This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

 Conclusion: Is AT&T Inc. [T] a Reliable Buy?